-Berenguer et al. developed a highly sensitive MEPS/UHPLC method to detect and quantify lipid peroxidation biomarkers such as leukotrienes E4 (LTE4), B4 (LTB4) and 11β -prostaglandin F2 α ($11\mathfrak{D}$ PGF2 α) related to asthma, in urine of child patients.
-The targeted analytes were isolated from urine using a semiautomatic miniaturization of solid phase extraction, the MEPS; the LOD for LTB4 and $11\mathfrak{D}$ PGF2 α was respectively $0.04~\mu g$ L-1 and $1.12~\mu g$ L-1 while LOQ values ranged between $0.10~\mu g$ L-1 for the LTB4 and $2.11~\mu g$ L-1 for $11\mathfrak{D}$ PGF2 α .
-Compared to other methodologies, this technique had showed more advantages such as lower elution solvent volume consumption, high precision due to the semi-automatic procedure, excellent recoveries and extraction efficiency.
-Moreover, the extraction procedure is fast with a total analysis time of 31 min.
-The obtained values for the $11\mathfrak{P}$ PGF2 α and LTB4 were about 1.8 times higher, and for the LTE4 were about 1.4 times higher in asthmatic patients than in healthy individuals suggesting the potential of these eicosanoids on asthma diagnosis.
-Consequently, MEPS/UHPLC-PDA represents a promising method for simultaneous detection of these and other eicosanoids present in other biological matrices as plasma or saliva of patients with different inflammatory diseases.
-[47]
+Berenguer et al. developed a highly sensitive MEPS/UHPLC method to detect and quantify lipid peroxidation biomarkers, such as leukotrienes E4 (LTE4), B4 (LTB4), and 11β-prostaglandin F2 $\alpha$ (11βPGF2 $\alpha$ ) related to asthma, in the urine of child patients.
+The targeted analytes were isolated from urine using a semiautomatic miniaturization of solidphase extraction, the MEPS; the LOD for LTB4 and $11\beta$ PGF2 $\alpha$ was, respectively, 0.04 μg $L^{-1}$ and 1.12 $\mu$ g $L^{-1}$ while LOQ values ranged between 0.10 $\mu$ g $L^{-1}$ for the LTB4 and 2.11 $\mu$ g L-1 for $11\beta PGF2\alpha$ .
+Compared to other methodologies, this technique showed more advantages, such as lower elution solvent volume consumption, high precision due to the semi-automatic procedure, excellent recoveries, and extraction efficiency.
+Moreover, the extraction procedure is fast, with a total analysis time of 31 min.
+The obtained values for the $11\beta PGF2\alpha$ and LTB4 were about 1.8 times higher, and for the LTE4 were about 1.4 times higher in asthmatic patients than in healthy individuals suggesting the potential of these eicosanoids on asthma diagnosis.
+Consequently, MEPS/UHPLC-PDA represents a promising method for the simultaneous detection of these and other eicosanoids present in other biological matrices as plasma or saliva of patients with different inflammatory diseases [46].

-3.3 Dispersive Liquid-Liquid Microextraction (DLLME)
+3.3.
+Dispersive Liquid-Liquid Microextraction (DLLME)

-Dispersive liquid-liquid microextraction (DLLME) is a type of sample preparation based on liquid phase microextraction (LPME) technique in which the target analytes are extracted from an aqueous solution with small volumes of extraction solvent.
-In DLLME, the dispersion procedure increases the extraction kinetics by enlarging the exposure surface between the sample and the extractant, then the emulsion was centrifuged and the extractant was isolated.
-This technique showed several advantages such as easy operation, low sample volume, rapid processing with high recovery without necessity of any appliance.
-[48]
+Dispersive liquid-liquid microextraction (DLLME) is a type of sample preparation based on the liquid phase microextraction (LPME) technique in which the target analytes are extracted from an aqueous solution with small volumes of extraction solvent.
+In DLLME, the dispersion procedure increases the extraction kinetics by enlarging the exposure surface between the sample and the extractant, the emulsion was centrifuged, and the extractant was isolated.
+This technique showed several advantages, such as easy operation, low sample volume, and rapid processing with high recovery without the necessity of any appliance [2].

-Zhou et al. validate an easy method of sample preparation with high-efficiency based on ultrasound-assisted ionic liquid dispersive liquid-liquid microextraction (UA-IL-DLLME), for simultaneous determination of neurotransmitters (NTs) such as γ -aminobutyric acid (GABA), acetylcholine (Ach) and glutamic acid (Glu) in mild cognitive impairment, mild dementia, and moderate dementia patients' urine samples.
+Zhou et al. validate an easy method of sample preparation with a high efficiency based on ultrasound-assisted ionic liquid dispersive liquid-liquid microextraction (UA-IL-DLLME) for simultaneous determination of neurotransmitters (NTs), such as $\gamma$ -aminobutyric acid (GABA), acetylcholine (Ach), and glutamic acid (Glu) in mild cognitive impairment, mild dementia, and moderate dementia patients' urine samples.
 The analysis of clinical samples showed that some NTs presented significant differences in different dementia stages.
-This method showed many advantages such as selectivity, stability, sensitivity, and simple procedure of sample preparation, thanks to these characteristics the validated strategy of preparation and analysis might be used also with different type of biological samples.
-[49]
+This method showed many advantages, such as selectivity, stability, sensitivity, and simple procedure of sample preparation.
+Thanks to these characteristics, the validated strategy of preparation and analysis might be used also with different types of biological samples [47].
+Table 2 represents a summary of microextraction techniques used for diagnostic purposes.